Revisiting the Dirac Nature of Neutrinos in the Light of $\Delta(27)$ and Cyclic Symmetries: Numerical Analysis and Results

 \section{Numerical Analysis and Results}

-We, numerically solve the Eqs.\,(\ref{11})\,-\, (\ref{15}) simultaneously in order to generate sufficiently large number of data points for the unphysical phases $\chi_1$, $\chi_2$, $\chi_3$, $\xi_1$ and $\xi_2$.
+We numerically solve the Eqs.\,(\ref{10})\,to\,(\ref{15}) simultaneously in order to generate sufficiently large number of data points for the unphysical phases $\chi_1$, $\chi_2$, $\chi_3$, $\xi_1$ and $\xi_2$.
 The maximum and minimum values of the said phases and the parameter $\rho$ are tabulated in Table\,\ref{table:2}.
-We graphically represent these phases in Figures \ref{fig:1(a)}, \ref{fig:1(b)} and \ref{fig:1(c)}.
-Though the measurement of the unphysical phases are not motivated in the experiments, yet from the model building point of view, this information could be significant.
+We graphically represent these phases in Figures \ref{fig:1(a)} - \ref{fig:1(c)}.
+Though measurement of the unphysical phases is not the aim in the experiments, from the model building point of view, this information could be significant.

-It is interesting to note that for the $3 \sigma$ range of $\sin^2{\theta_{13}}$, the observables $\sin^2{\theta_{12}}$ and $\sin^2{\theta_{23}}$ are predicted at the extreme ends of the experimental $3 \sigma$ range\,\cite{Esteban:2020cvm, Gonzalez-Garcia:2021dve}.
-Specifically, $\sin^2{\theta_{23}}$, lies in the lower octant and marginally coincides with the lower bound of the experimental $3\sigma$ range\,\cite{Esteban:2020cvm, Gonzalez-Garcia:2021dve}.
+It is interesting to note that for the $3 \sigma$ range of $\sin^2{\theta_{13}}$, the observable $\sin^2{\theta_{12}}$ is predicted at the extreme end of the experimental $3 \sigma$ range\,\cite{Esteban:2020cvm, Gonzalez-Garcia:2021dve}.
+The atmospheric mixing angle $\sin^2{\theta_{23}}$ lies in the lower octant and marginally coincides with the lower bound of the experimental $3\sigma$ range\,\cite{Esteban:2020cvm, Gonzalez-Garcia:2021dve}.
 The Dirac CP phase $\delta$ is found to be $180^{\circ}$.
 It is to be highlighted that our model rules out the possibility of the inverted ordering of neutrino masses.
-Hence, in the light of the normal ordering, the predicted upper bound on the sum of the neutrino masses\,($\sum{m_i}$, $i=1,2,3$) is consistent with the cosmological data\,\cite{Planck:2018vyg}.
-The upper bound on the three neutrino mass eigenvalues, $m_1$, $m_2$ and $m_3$ are $0.0265 \,eV$, $0.0279 \,eV$ and $0.0575 \,eV$ respectively.
-For this analysis, the input model parameters are tuned within certain numerical bounds: $0.0340\,eV <r < 0.0350\,eV$, $0.0270\,eV< r_3<0.0280\,eV$ and $-0.1125<x<-0.1120$.
+Hence, in the light of normal ordering, the predicted upper bound on the sum of the neutrino masses\,($\sum{m_i}$, $i=1,2,3$) is consistent with the cosmological data\,\cite{Planck:2018vyg}.
+The upper bound on the three neutrino mass eigenvalues, $m_1$, $m_2$ and $m_3$ are $0.0265$ eV, $0.0279$ eV and $0.0575$ eV respectively.
+For this analysis, the input model parameters are tuned within certain numerical bounds: $0.0340\,\text{eV} <r < 0.0350\, \text{eV}$, $0.0270\,\text{eV}< r_3<0.0280\,\text{eV}$ and $-0.1125<x<-0.1120$.
 We show the maximum and minimum values of the predicted parameters in Table\,(\ref{table:3}).
-The graphical representations of the said predictions are shown in Figures \ref{fig:2(a)}, \ref{fig:2(b)}, \ref{fig:2(c)}, \ref{fig:2(d)}, \ref{fig:2(e)}, \ref{fig:2(f)} and \ref{fig:2(g)}.
+The graphical representations of the said predictions are shown in Figures \ref{fig:2(a)} - \ref{fig:2(g)}.

 To illustrate the numerical values that the fundamental parameters of our model may adopt, we take the following example.